kostia017/COVID/README.md

 	AND DATE BETWEEN '2020-01-01' AND '2022-02-23'
 ```

-and simillar diagrams with Lethal caces
+and similar diagrams with Lethal cases
 ```sql
 SELECT new_deaths_smoothed
 	,DATE